willbowden/iUROP-live-speedband-tool/README.md

 sam deploy --guided
 ```

-If you've already built but for whatever reason need to do it again, run the following command if the DynamoDB table `DataCollectionJobs` already exists:
+If you've already built but for whatever reason need to do it again, run the following command if the DynamoDB table `DataCollectionJobs` or s3 bucket for results already exists:

 ```bash
 sam build